ionic-team/ionic-framework/core/src/utils/test/playwright/docs/best-practices.md

 <h2 id="practice-test-config">Start your test with the configuration or layout in place if possible</h2>

 This allows tests to remain fast on CI as we can focus on the test itself instead of navigating to the state where the test begins.
 For example, a simple [scrollIntoViewIfNeeded in Playwright](https://playwright.dev/docs/api/class-locator#locator-scroll-into-view-if-needed) can take around 300ms on CI.
 Since we run a single test for multiple configurations, that 300ms can add up quickly.
 Consider setting up your test in a way that the element you want to test is already in view when the test starts.

+<h2 id="practice-test-close">Place your test closest to the fix or feature</h2>

+Tests should be placed closest to where the fix or feature was implemented.
+This means that if a fix was written for `ion-button`, then the test should be placed in `src/components/button/tests`.